 3. Encouraging Self-Reflection in Therapist Identity Work

-By building their own cultural genogram, trainees are encouraged to reflect on the core elements of their identity: ethnic roots, religious influences, family traditions, gender norms, and historical events that may have shaped their lineage.
-This process often reveals hidden assumptions and cultural biases that could otherwise go unexamined in clinical work.
+Before therapists can fully support others, they need to examine their own cultural identities.
+By building their own cultural genograms on an infinite canvas, trainees can reflect on the core elements of their identity: ethnic roots, religious influences, and historical events that shaped their lineage.

 4. Practicing Cultural Inquiry with Real-World Scenarios